BukanMedium/BukanMedium.github.io/_posts/2020-01-14-Questions and Answer.md

 <br>
 <br>

-2. An answer 'for why time is moving forward?' by Me on 25/01/2020 <br>
+2. An answer 'for why time is moving forward?'<br>
+by Me on 25/01/2020 <br>
 <details>
   <summary>Click to expand!</summary>